ASA24® Frequently Asked Questions (FAQs)

 What should a Respondent do if they forget their username or password?

 If a Respondent forgets their username or password, they should contact the research team for the study they are involved with.
 Researchers can manage their respondent accounts on the Researcher website.
 NCI and the ASA24 Help desk cannot interact with or support study respondents.
 NCI and the ASA24 Help Desk does not have access to any contact information or personally identifiable information for Respondents.

 How long does it take for a Respondent to complete ASA24 food recalls and food records?

 Data from usage of the 2016 version in the United States indicates that the median time for Respondents to complete a 24-hour recall is 24 minutes.
 The majority of Respondents complete their 24-hour recall in 17 to 34 minutes.
 Our data indicate that it typically takes 2 to 3 minutes longer for a Respondent to complete his/her first recall compared to subsequent recalls.

 Do the Spanish (U.S. version only) or French (Canadian 2016 and 2018 versions only) versions of the ASA24 system require separate registration?

 No, Researchers do not need to specify the language that will be used by Respondents when registering a study.
 Rather, when a Respondent accesses the Respondent Website, he or she will have the option of completing recalls in languages available for that version.
 Regardless of the language used to complete the recall, information on the Researcher Website, including all data in reports and analytic files, is available in English only.

 Can the ASA24 system be used with children?

 Does the system allow entering recipes or saving favorites?

-The 2016 and 2018 versions of the ASA24 system provide Respondents with the ability to identify favorite foods and drinks using a star icon.
+Starting with the 2016 versions of ASA24, the system provides Respondents with the ability to identify favorite foods and drinks using a star icon.
 Older versions of the ASA24 system did not have this feature.

 Can foods or supplements be added to the ASA24 system for a particular study?